joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ### The Visualizer

 The state predictor was kind of a bust.
 But what about the visualizer?
-Surpsisingly, it was equally hard to train.
+Surprisingly, it was equally hard to train.
 I assumed that mapping between RAM and graphics would be simple, but alas, nothing about the Atari is as simple as it seems.

 The visualizer is based on the traditional autoencoder architecture, but I modified the encoder to be fully connected instead of convolutional because it produced better results.